Natural Resource Utilization

 Naringenin chalcone (tomato peel polyphenol)

-Kikkoman held cooking seminars (live streaming on YouTube) three times from January through March in 2022.
-The seminars as a special event of KCC Food Culture and Cooking Workshops were themed "Delicious food for the earth and the future of food - Food sustainability we can do," where food professionals from different genres were invited.
-The participants learned menus inspired by the concept of "food loss reduction and resource conservation" and had an opportunity to think about the global environment through familiar "food."
+On three occasions between January and March in 2022, Kikkoman held cooking seminars (YouTube live streams).
+Themed "Delicious food for the earth and the future of food - Food sustainability we can do", these seminars were special events organized by the KCC* Food Culture and Cooking Workshop, and featured food professionals from several different genres.
+Participants learned recipes incorporating measures for "food loss reduction and resource conservation" and had an opportunity to think about the global environment through familiar "meals."

-It is said that about half of food waste in Japan comes from households.
-Kikkoman's research has shown that large vegetables, such as cabbage, Chinese cabbage, and daikon radish, as well as seasonings with limited uses, such as barbecue sauce and tomato ketchup, tend to remain in refrigerators at home.
+In Japan, it is said that about half of food waste is generated by households.
+Kikkoman's research has shown that large vegetables, such as cabbage, hakusai (napa or Chinese cabbage), and daikon radish, as well as seasonings with limited uses, such as barbecue sauce and tomato ketchup, are often not used up at home.

-The site shows recommended recipes that use up those vegetables and seasonings leftover.
-It provides delicious menus using parts usually thrown away, such as cabbage cores and Chinese cabbage outer leaves.
+The webpage introduces recommended recipes to use up these leftover vegetables and seasonings.
+It provides delicious meal ideas using parts often thrown away, such as cabbage cores and the outer leaves of hakusai.
+The webpage also suggests ways to store food for extended shelf life.

-Starting with Noda Factory that acquired ISO 14001 certification in 1997, the principal business sites of the Kikkoman Group in Japan, such as Noda Head Office, Tokyo Head Office, and all sites of Kikkoman Food Products Company, Nippon Del Monte Corporation, and Manns Wines Co., Ltd. have set the goal of reducing the amount of office paper, as a part of our approaches to minimize waste.
-To achieve the goal, we utilize the blank side of paper, paperless purchase order forms and conference materials, in addition to avoid unnecessary printouts.
-If the printout is needed, we encourage our employees to use environmentally-friendly paper certified by the FSC (*1) or PEFC (*2) in principle.
+Beginning with our Noda Plant that acquired ISO 14001 certification in 1997, the principal business sites of the Kikkoman Group in Japan, such as the Noda Head Office, the Tokyo Head Office, and all sites of the Kikkoman Food Products Company, the Nippon Del Monte Corporation, and the Manns Wines Co., Ltd. have set goals to reduce amounts of paper used, as one of our initiatives to minimize waste.
+To achieve this, we utilize blank sides of paper, paperless purchase order forms and meeting materials, and avoid unnecessary printouts.
+If printouts are required, as a general rule, we recommend our employees to use environmentally friendly paper certified by the FSC (*1) or the PEFC (*2).

-1. (*1)FSC-certified paper: Paper certified under a global standard (FSC: Forest Stewardship Council) that verifies materials provided from properly managed forests in terms of environmental and social sustainability have been delivered to consumers through appropriate processing and distribution.
+1. (*1)FSC-Certified Paper: Paper certified under a global standard set by an organization (the FSC: Forest Stewardship Council) that verifies materials provided from properly managed forests in terms of environmental and social sustainability have been delivered to consumers after appropriate processing and distribution.

-Kikkoman's Tokyo Head Office has set up Storage Spaces of Office Supplies and Basic Stationery.
-The head office collectively purchases and manages basic stationery used by the Kikkoman Group companies in the building to improve operational efficiency and save costs.
-Additionally, the office collects the used office supplies (such as clips and clear files) in the spaces to encourage to reuse them.
-This has also led to reduce costs and waste.
+Kikkoman's Tokyo Head Office has set up “Centralized Storage Spaces for Office Supplies and Basic Stationery”.
+The head office collectively purchases and manages office supplies used by Kikkoman Group companies in Japan to improve operational efficiency and save costs.
+In addition, the office collects used office supplies (such as paper clips and clear files) in these storage spaces to encourage reuse, which has also led to reduced costs and waste.